 Why Study at Iowa?

-Degree programs in the Department of Health and Human Physiology consistently rank among the top of their kind nationwide.
-They are versatile and designed for students with widely varying academic objectives.
-The department's students are highly motivated and do well academically.
-Many of them graduate with honors.
+Degree programs in the Department of Health and Human Physiology are versatile and designed for students with widely varying academic objectives.
+They consistently rank among the top programs of their kind nationwide.

-The department also offers a BA in Health & Human Physiology for students who want to work in wellness programs.
+The department also offers a BA in Health & Human Physiology for students who want to work in behavioral health.

-The Bachelor of Science (BS) degree curriculum includes foundation courses in biology, mathematics, statistics, chemistry, and physics, plus courses in anatomy and physiology.
 Elective courses provide in-depth study across a broad range of topics in human physiology, including those related to health and disease.
 Students also must complete the College of Liberal Arts and Sciences General Education Program.

-See Human Physiology in the General Catalog for more details about the curriculum and graduating with honors.
+See Human Physiology in the General Catalog for more information about the curriculum and graduating with honors.

 Minor in Human Physiology or Physical Activity & Nutrition Science

-See Human Physiology in the General Catalog for more details.
+See Human Physiology in the General Catalog for details.

 Students interested in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.